Zentrik/TVC/README.md

 # TVC
-May.slx is a simulink simulation of the rocket attempting to maintain an upright position during flight
+Thrust Vector Control Model Rocket.slx is a simulink simulation of the rocket attempting to maintain an upright position during flight

-Tune.slx is for tuning PID values as simulink fails most of the time when using May.slx
+Tune.slx is for tuning PID values as simulink fails some of the time when using Thrust Vector Control Model Rocket.slx